cosmastech/cosmastech.github.io/_posts/2025-12-01-request-pooling-pattern.md

 can be used to simply pipe the results of one function into another.

 The Promise interface allows us to chain mutations together and then wait for each link in the chain to be resolved.
-We can pipe our Response into a method and have it give us back a POPO (or [Laravel Data](https://spatie.be/docs/laravel-data/v4/introduction) object if you fancy).
+For instance, we can pipe our Response into a method and have it give us back a POPO (or [Laravel Data](https://spatie.be/docs/laravel-data/v4/introduction) object if you fancy).

 ```php